 Sewing some thin fabrics can be extremely difficult.
 But when they are very thin and sheer, it becomes doubly so.
 Transparent fabrics are see-through fabrics through which you can see the skin, whereas sheer fabrics are semi-transparent.
 All transparent materials are sheer, obviously.

 Making clothes with these fabrics are a trend that comes and goes.
 But their ethereal beauty makes a comeback every now and then.
 Diaphanous was a word I read a lot in old regency novels.
-The ball gowns of regency beauties grew more and more see through and bold with years
+The ball gowns of regency beauties grew more and more see through and bold with years.

-Sheer Fabric types
+Different types of Sheer Fabric

 - Fine cotton lawn and voiles

 - Eyelet fabric & other perforated materials

 - Silk sheers

 Silk Batiste – This is a fine silk fabric with a very lustrous face.